dmort27/epitran/README.rst

 ::

-    $ echo "Düğün olur bayram gelir" | epitranscribe.py "tur-Latn"
-    dyɰyn oluɾ bajɾam ɟeliɾ
+    $ echo "Düğün olur bayram gelir" | epitranscribe.py "tur-Latn" dyɰyn oluɾ bajɾam ɟeliɾ
     $ epitranscribe.py "tur-Latn" < orthography.txt > phonetic.txt

-Additionally, the small Python module ``epitran`` can be used to easily write more sophisticated Python programs for deploying the **Epitran** mapping tables.
+Additionally, the small Python modules ``epitran`` and ``epitran.vector`` can be used to easily write more sophisticated Python programs for deploying the **Epitran** mapping tables.
 This is documented below.

 Using the ``epitran`` Module
 ----------------------------